Fred Morrison (American football): Regular season

+Playoffs

 Executive career and retirement

 Following his NFL career, Morrison stayed active in football.
 He was the chief operating officer and general manager for the Los Angeles Express of the United States Football League (USFL) and the general manager of the Southern California Sun of the World Football League (WFL).
 He was an advocate for retired NFL players and was active in several charities.
 He and his wife, Sophie, produced the NFL Legends golf tournament in Pebble Beach, California every November benefiting The Boys and Girls Clubs of California.

 He died of complications from a broken hip on November 15, 2020.